apify/actor-whitepaper/pages/ACTOR.md

   all user accounts, similarly as with software libraries, and hence they are part of `actor.json`.
 - The `dockerfile` property points to a Dockerfile that is to be used to build the actor image.
-If not present, the system looks for Dockerfile in the actor's top-level directory.
+If not present, the system looks for Dockerfile in the `.actor` directory and if not found, then in actor's top-level directory.
 This setting is useful if the source code repository has some other Dockerfile in the top-level directory, to separate actor Docker image from the other one.
 Note that paths in Dockerfile are ALWAYS relative to the Dockerfile's location.
   When calling `apify run`, the system runs the actor using the Dockerfile.
 - `env` was renamed to `environmentVariables` for more clarity. `apify build` or `apify run` could have an option `--apply-env-vars-to-build` like we have it on platform.
-- The `dockerfile` and `readme` directives are mandatory, this is the bare minimum required from actors!
+- The `dockerfile` and `readme` directives are optional, the system falls back to reasonable defaults, first in `.actor` directory and then in the top-level directory.
 - Added `schemas` directive to link to specific schema files.
 Any part of this is optional.

 TODOs: